Checked-Promo-Codes/quotex/README.md

-<h1>Quotex Promo Code: "DEALA" – Active and Valid in March 2025</h1>
+<h1>Quotex Promo Code: "DEALA" – Active and Valid in April 2025</h1>
 <p>Are you searching for a working promo code to boost your trading experience?
 Look no further!
 The Quotex promo code <strong>“DEALA”</strong> is verified and available today, offering a generous <strong>+50% deposit bonus</strong> for new users.
 This code is your ticket to maximizing your trading potential and starting your journey with more capital.</p>
 <a href="https://smartthriftfinder.com/quotex-kpseo">Click here to sign-up directly on the official site</a>